 My life in travel: A winter week in Vancouver

 Vancouver in January is a quiet kind of beautiful.
 The air is cold but not sharp, the sea mist lingers in the mornings, and the mountains loom so close it feels like you could reach out and touch them.
-It’s a city that contrasts well with independent cafés and well-curated boutiques a short walk away and world-class hiking trails just a drive beyond that.
+It’s a city of contrasts, with a busy hub of independent cafés, concept stores, museums surrounded by world-class hiking trails and ski resorts.

 I spent just over a week here, covering a decent amount of ground but still leaving plenty for next time.
-The weather was on my side: blue skies, cool air, the kind of winter that makes you want to walk everywhere.
-I love reading city guides that cut through the noise, so if you’re heading to Vancouver, here’s what stood out: where to eat, where to wander, and where I’d go back to in a second.
+The weather was on my side: blue skies, cool air, perfect for walking everywhere.
+Here are a few spots I fell for in Vancouver: where to eat, where to wander, and where I’d go back to in a second.

 Where to eat & drink